dobbelina/yt-dlp-multiconfig/README.md

 # yt-dlp-multiconfig ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
-Browser utility for yt-dlp with multiple config files
+Browser utility for yt-dlp with multiple config file

 yt-dlp-multiconfig is a utility to facilitate downloads in any browser with the popular
 yt-dlp program https://github.com/yt-dlp/yt-dlp